 “Caster Semenya has XY chromosomes.
 It was generally accepted by people following the case closely that Semenya was XY, but now it’s been confirmed as fact since the CAS press release specifically says, “The DSD covered by the Regulations are limited to athletes with ’46 XY DSD’” (DSD = difference of sex development).

-The scientific reality, if true, places Caster in the terrain of birth defects and other childhood deformities, instead of the terrain of femininity insofar as athletics is concerned.
+The scientific reality, if true, unfortunately places Caster in the troubling terrain of birth defects and other childhood deformities, instead of traditional femininity insofar as athletics is concerned.
 There is some speculation here as to the role of external, environmental factors at birth, such as exposure to dioxins by poor, under-serviced communities.

-On the other hand, said D. Myron Genel, a professor emeritus of pediatrics at Yale University, believes “Semenya is a female with a birth defect, simple as that”.
+On the other hand D. Myron Genel, a professor emeritus of pediatrics at Yale University, still believes “Semenya is a female with a birth defect, simple as that”.
 There is a good article on the crisis of definition in the Washington Post.

 This contrarian view however elegant, doesn’t deal with the reality that Caster is technically, neither male nor female.
 It is not simply a case of testosterone, nor even transgender for that matter.